Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Type-II-dominated leptogenesis

 \section{Type-II-dominated leptogenesis}

 We will now investigate the capability of the scenario to create the observed BAU via leptogenesis.
 We rely on a typical thermal scenario, where a heavy particle, here the scalar triplet, decays at a temperature around its mass and creates a lepton asymmetry that is later transferred into a baryon asymmetry via non-perturbative SM sphaleron processes.
 Pure type-II leptogenesis with only one scalar triplet is not possible because of missing self-energy or vertex diagrams that are needed to interfere with the tree-level decay diagram.
 However, our mixed type-(I$+$II) framework allows for a valid scenario, as the heavy RH neutrinos induce a vertex correction that interferes with the tree-level amplitude, cf.\ Fig.~\ref{fig:FeynmanDiagram}, leading to a nonzero CP asymmetry.
 In principle, also these SM singlets decay and could contribute to the creation of a lepton asymmetry, but type-II dominance forces them to be much heavier than the scalar triplet, $M_{i}\gg M_{\Delta},\ i=1,2,3$.
 Hence, they decay much earlier and the created asymmetries get washed out in the primordial thermal bath before the triplets start decaying.
+The same reasoning applies to potential CP-violating RH triplet decays $\Delta_{R}$, whose masses are assumed to lie around the GUT scale.
 In the following investigation, we will assume the scalar triplet to be solely responsible for the creation of the observed BAU, which justifies integrating out the RH singlets.
 We therefore have a situation in analogy to the one discussed in Ref.~\cite{Lavignac:2015gpa}.
 In our analysis, we will adopt the density matrix formalism developed in Ref.~\cite{Lavignac:2015gpa} in combination with the conditions for flavor regimes and associated spectator corrections of Ref.~\cite{Sierra:2014tqa}.